atuSpirit/PolyClonalABAssembler/README.md

 # PolyClonalABAssembler
-An assembler to assemble polyclonal antibodies according to database result and de novo results
+An assembler to assemble polyclonal antibodies based on database search results and de novo sequencing results of mass spectra data from patient blood sample.